octokit/endpoint.js/src/generated/README.md

-# Do not edit files in this folder
+# ⚠️ Do not edit files in this folder

-They are generated automatically.
+All manual edits will be overwritten the next time they are edited.
+Edit the scripts / templates instead.